 This wasn't mindful eating.

 It was just a simple low-calorie diet disguised as mindful eating.
-The inner critique is funny that way.
-Since the critique is the one who wants to diet, and our emotional self does not, the critic will often call dieting something else.
+The inner critic is funny that way.
+Since the critic is the one who wants to diet, and our emotional self does not, the critic will often call dieting something else.

 So What is Mindful Eating?